eujain/eujain.github.io/README.md

 ## Plugins

 - use typography.js to generate global font styles.
+See src/layouts/typography
 - read markdown files with gatsby-source-filesystem
 - convert markdown to html `gatsby-transformer-remark`